 Authentication and Biometrics: Topics of interest include continuous authentication methods, remote authentication, multi-factor authentication, geolocation authentication, password-based methods, device technology, mobile authentication, identity and credential management, verifiers, robustness of authentication, and reverse engineering of electronic authentication credentials.
 Biometric authentication methods are also of interest.
-However, such methods that are based on human characteristics (such as physiological, neurological, and behavioral) must exhibit strong security guarantees, and be evaluated in the context of properly defined attack models.
+However, such methods that are based on characteristics of the human body (such as physiological, neurological, and behavioral) must exhibit rich entropy for strong security guarantees and be evaluated in the context of properly defined attack models.

 Cryptography, Applied and Theory: Topics of interest include all applications of cryptography, especially in networks, cloud computing, electronic commerce, or in any other real-world setting.
 Symmetric and asymmetric encryption methods such as attribute-based encryption, functional encryption, fully homomorphic encryption, program obfuscation, information theoretic security, steganography, cryptanalysis and post-quantum cryptography are also of interest.
-Research on side channel and leakage resilience, memory-hard functions, secure multi-party computation, verifiable computation, non-malleable codes, computer-aided cryptographic proofs, and digital currencies are also in scope.
+Research on side channel and leakage resilience, memory-hard functions, verifiable computation, non-malleable codes, computer-aided cryptographic proofs, and digital currencies are also in scope, as is secure multiparty computation (including querying and machine learning over distributed datasets), particularly when there are clear contributions toward the cryptographic aspects of the problem.